SUMMER SCHOOL DESIGN OUR FUTURE WITH DATA (26, 27, 28 AUG 2019)

-This summer we will organise a very special summer school.
-More than ever we will bring the smart city into practice and combine urbanism with technology and digitalisation.
-Do you want to learn everything about data-driven design and policy-making?
-Register for the summer school ‘Design our future with data’, August 26th, 27th and 28th 2019 at several locations in Zuid-Holland, the Netherlands.
-In 3 days we will build a digital twin (a digital 3D-version) of (a part of) the province of Zuid-Holland, which measures and predicts (an aspect of) the happiness and quality of life of the people living in this province.
-This summer school is commissioned by Province Zuid-Holland.
+More than ever we brought the smart city into practice and combined urbanism with technology and digitalisation.
+During the summer school ‘Design our future with data’, August 26th, 27th and 28th 2019 at several locations in Zuid-Holland, the Netherlands we developed in 3 days a digital twin (a digital 3D-version) of (a part of) the province of Zuid-Holland, which measures and predicts (an aspect of) the happiness and quality of life of the people living in this province.
+This summer school was commissioned by Province Zuid-Holland.

-That is why we are going to develop a ‘digital twin’ for Zuid-Holland.
+In teams the participants developed a ‘digital twin’ for Zuid-Holland.
 The basis is a 3D map of an area.
-We complement this with data of environment and planning policy.
-But we want to take it a step further, by making the quality of life predictable.
+They complemented this with data of environment and planning policy (omgevingsbeleid).
+But they took it a step further, by making the quality of life predictable.
 That does not work for the entire province, of course (three days is a bit short).
-So for 3 days we start thinking about it and we work on the research question:
+We asked them to work on the following research question:

 Develop a digital twin of (a part of) Zuid-Holland that measures and predicts (an aspect of) the happiness and / or quality of life of the people living there.

 The Province of Zuid-Holland selected three challenges to work on: